haskell/core-libraries-committee/guides/export-lifta2-prelude.md

 # How

-This is a breaking change:
+While adding new entities is not a breaking change according to PVP, some packages might be broken, because:
 * people can and have defined their own `liftA2`s, causing ambiguity errors
 * it can cause new redundant import warnings